 This research employed a mixed-methods research approach to explore the issues about Bangladeshi parents’ awareness of young children’s smartphone use.
 A convergent mixed methods was designed by combining both quantitative and qualitative method to provide a better understanding of the social phenomenon.
 Owing to the fact that with an integration of quantitative and qualitative data, one source of data could enhance, elaborate, or complement data from the other source (Greene, Caracelli, & Graham, 1989).
 While quantitative data were collected to assess the frequency and magnitude of trends and awareness of the effects of smartphone use, qualitative data provided the opportunity to offer different perspectives on the issues.
 The researcher gathered both quantitative and qualitative data, analysed both datasets separately, compared the results from the analysis of both the datasets, and interpreted them.

 The participants of this study were the Bangladeshi parents of children aged between 0 and 5.
 The study adopted purposive sampling.
+The researcher selected the most relevant individuals to conduct the study with a view to collecting the information rich data.
 The parents who were involved in their children's upbringing and owned smartphones were selected as participants in this study.
 The selected parents were educated: most of them completed their graduate studies.
-Initially, 300 parents were selected for the study, however only 83 parents responded.
-Among them, 29 parents responded to the open-ended question comprising the qualitative part.
+Initially, 300 parents from the Dhaka city were selected for the study, however only 83 parents responded.
+Though the sample size is small, it is still useful and valid for meaningful results considering the research purpose and the research method.
+Among the participants, 29 parents responded to the open-ended question comprising the qualitative part.
 These 29 participants are referred to as Parent 1, Parent 2...
 Parent 29.

-A mixed questionnaire integrating both closed-ended and open-ended questions was employed to provide a rich and comprehensive picture of the parents’ awareness of young children’s smartphone use.
+A mixed questionnaire integrating both closed-ended and open-ended questions was employed to provide a rich and comprehensive picture of the parents’ awareness of young children’s smartphone use (Zohrabi, 2013).
+The instrument was developed by the researcher and later on, reviewed by content experts.
 The questionnaire is divided into two sections where the first section contains 11 closed-ended questions focusing on the status of using smartphone, parents' perceptions of smartphone use by children, and parental knowledge and awareness about the AAP guidelines.
 The second part contains a comprehensive open-ended question to collect parents’ opinions on the effects of smartphone use on their children and the steps they took to address those effects.
+The open-ended question is included in the questionnaire to gather unbiased data and to achieve the research goals.
 The questionnaire was made using Google Forms.
 The questions in the form were written in both Bangla and English so that all the parents could find it easy to understand.
 The link of the questionnaire was sent to the participants through WhatsApp and Messenger.
 The quantitative data were analysed using Google Forms and Microsoft Excel.
 On the other hand, the qualitative data were organized and analysed in a thematic way.
+For thematic analysis, the researcher coded the data, generated themes, reviewed the themes, defined and presented the themes contextually.
+The researcher maintained the quality and credibility of the data by collecting data from the appropriate sample, implementing suitable data collection instrument, and interpreting the data in contexts with accuracy and caution.
+To enhance the trustworthiness of data, the researcher employed some techniques like data triangulation, member checking, audit trail, and peer debriefing.

 4. Findings and Discussion

-Findings are divided into four main categories, namely the status of using smartphones by children, the perceptions of Bangladeshi parents about children’s smartphone use, parental knowledge and awareness regarding the AAP guidelines and descriptions of the steps taken by parents to reduce children’s excessive smartphone use.
+Findings are divided into three main categories, namely the status of using smartphones by children, parents’ perceptions about the effects of their children’s smartphone use, and parental knowledge and awareness of the AAP guidelines.

 4.1 The status of using smartphones by children